GenesisFR/HowToBecomeGoodAtShooters/README.md

 - destroying his rocket-filled backpack results in an explosion that is always fatal to him

 #### Rusher
-- prefers to engage opponents at short range, often charging without regard for his own safety if it allows for a good shot
+- prefers to engage opponents at short range, often charging without regard for his safety if it allows for a good shot
 - has the lowest amount of HP of all archetypes
 - no weak point